Suri312006/undergradthesis/1-introduction.typ

 requesting party has the authorization to access some resource.
 This tight coupling of security policy and access mechanisms works well since any access must be done through the kernel, so why not perform security checks alongside accesses?

+This coupling gets challenged as soon as one tries to decouple access mechanisms from the kernel, as we see in Twizzler.
+Twizzler is a research operating system focused on new programming paradigms

+However,
-However, the enforcement of security policy starts getting complicated when we try to separate the access mechanisms from the kernel.
+the enforcement of security policy starts getting complicated when we try to separate the access mechanisms from the kernel.

+// TODO: maybe give a brief introduction to twizzler?

 //TODO: explain why this happens?
-This problem arises in a certain class of operating systems.

 == Data-Centric Operating Systems

 //TODO: daniel feedback
 // I would add a paragraph motivating the data-centric approach